Bear Lake (Idaho–Utah): Hydrology

+In dry years, irrigation releases draw down the lake below the target range when water is only released for irrigation.
+The historic low occurred in 1936 at 5,902 feet, but was nearly matched in 2004 at 5,903.09 feet.
+While these over 20-foot (6.1 m) water level changes are large, over the past 2,500 years, the water level naturally dropped 60 feet (18.3 m) multiple times when evaporation exceeded inflow as indicated in sediment core records.

 Native and naturalized animals

 Bear Lake has a high rate of endemism (native species not naturally found anywhere else).
 Several species evolved in the lake's waters, but many went extinct after the diversion of the Bear River into the lake.
 Surviving known endemic species of fish include the Bear Lake strain of the Bonneville cutthroat trout, Bonneville cisco, Bonneville whitefish, Bear Lake whitefish, and Bear Lake sculpin.
 There have been attempts to transplant these species to other areas without success, with the exception of the Bear Lake Cutthroat Trout strain.
 This trout has flourished in other large bodies of cool water, including the Strawberry and Scofield reservoirs.

 "The Bonneville cisco eat only small aquatic invertebrates or zooplankton.
 They are eaten by larger fish in the lake including whitefish, Bonneville Cutthroat Trout, and introduced lake trout."
 Although several fish species have been introduced into the lake, those native species which survived the Bear River diversion have continued to thrive under careful management.

 Water from the lake is used for irrigation in the nearby Bear Valley in southeast Idaho and for recreational fishing.
 The lake drains via the Bear River Outlet, completed in 1915, into the Bear River which eventually flows into the northeast portion of Great Salt Lake.